vastgroup/vastdb_framework_code_example/README.md

 ### 4. *Matt*: Identifying potential genomic and sequence features associated with Srrm4 regulation

 We then use *Matt* to identify potential genomic and sequence features associated with Srrm4-regulated exons.
-We apply *Matt*'s table manipulation commands (add_val, rand_rows, add_rows and get_rows) to prepare the input table containing all the exons to be compared together with the relative group ID (reported in the column GROUP).
+We apply *Matt*'s table manipulation commands (`add_val`, `rand_rows`, `add_rows` and `get_rows`) to prepare the input table containing all the exons to be compared together with the relative group ID (reported in the column GROUP).
 We exploit ` grep -P "(MmuEX|EVENT)"` to selectively extract exon AS events from the *vast-tools* table, and we randomly down-sample 1000 non-changing, constitutive, and cryptic exons in order to preserve a reasonable dataset size.

 ```bash
 matt add_val AS_NC-mm10-4-dPSI25-range5-min_ALT_use25-upreg_ALT_Control-vs-Srrm4_KD-with_dPSI-Max_dPSI5.tab GROUP AS_NC \